datacamp/authoring/docs/courses/exercises/README.md

 ### Exercise Types

-Following are currently supported types of exercises you can created on Datacamp platform.
+Following are currently supported types of exercises you can created on DataCamp platform.

 | Type                          | Description                                                                |
 |:------------------------------|:---------------------------------------------------------------------------|